 When I was pregnant with my daughter, I was forewarned that the postpartum period is a challenging time for a woman to chart her cycle and to understand the changes her body is going through.
 Inevitably, experience confirmed this for me.

 Because my husband and I practice the Sympto-Thermal fertility awareness method (FAM), we tracked both my mucus patterns and my temperature every day starting shortly after our daughter was born.
 However, my charts were anything but regular, and I had some serious questions and reservations.
 Like many other postpartum mothers, I found myself struggling to understand my charts and what they meant for my future fertility.
 Luckily, I was able to get the help I needed from my trained Sympto-Thermal instructor (along with the understanding that we would need to be patient through a few longer periods of abstinence than usual).

 Why practicing a FAM isn’t easy during the postpartum period

 At the recent Fertility Appreciation Collaborative to Teach the Science (FACTS) Conference in Cleveland, Ohio, I listened to a talk given by Dr. Richard Fehring, the creator of the Marquette Model of Natural Family Planning (NFP) at Marquette University.
 The Marquette Model is a sympto-hormonal FAM, as it determines the probable time of ovulation using both cervical mucus observations and hormone readings from the ClearBlue Easy Fertility Monitor.

 In his talk, Dr. Fehring explained why fertility awareness methods can be difficult to use during the postpartum transition—that period starting immediately after giving birth and lasting until menses, or when normal cycles resume.

 First of all, there are no menstrual markers during this time—no monthly reminders of where you should be in your cycle.
-In addition, women often ovulate before their first menses, so a woman hoping to avoid or postpone pregnancy cannot trust to wait until her cycle resumes to start charting again.
+In addition, ovulation always precedes true menstruation, though some women will experience a bleeding episode before their first postpartum ovulation.
+Consequently, a woman hoping to avoid or postpone pregnancy should not wait until her cycle resumes to start charting again.